fxrarz/razah/README.md

   - Image Segmentation

 ## License
-The Aimeos TYPO3 extension is licensed under the terms of the GPL Open Source license and is available for free.
+The Razah package is licensed under the terms of the GPL Open Source license and is available for free.

 ## Links